-The X-Trail’s interior doesn’t look quite as smart as a Kia Sorento’s cabin but everything feels just as solid.
-All versions feature some nice textured plastics on the dashboard, a set of silver air vents and glossy piano-black plastics on the centre console, but none feel particularly posh.
+The Nissan X-Trail’s interior doesn’t look quite as smart as a Kia Sorento’s cabin but everything feels just as solid.
+All cars feature some nice textured plastics on the dashboard, a set of silver air vents and glossy piano-black plastics on the centre console, but none feel particularly posh.

 That said, its sturdy heating and ventilation controls are all within easy reach and they’re laid out in a logical grid – just like in a Kia Sorento or Skoda Kodiaq.
 The Nissan’s steering wheel controls feel disappointingly cheap though.
 Hop in the back and you’ll quickly find a few hard plastics and some sharp trims.
 Nothing feels flimsy or brittle, however, but it’s still not quite as well-built as the Kodiaq.

-Pick a mid-range Acenta version and you’ll be treated to metal-look trims, a leather steering wheel and a huge panoramic glass roof that makes the interior feel even airier.
+Pick a mid-range X-Trail Acenta Premium car and you’ll be treated to metal-look trims, a leather steering wheel and a huge panoramic glass roof that makes the interior feel even airier.

-A slick seven-inch touchscreen infotainment system is reserved for N-Vision models and above and you’ll have to fork out for a top-spec Tekna model if you want leather seats as standard.
+A slick seven-inch touchscreen infotainment system is reserved for Acenta Premium models and above and you’ll have to fork out for a top-spec Tekna model if you want leather seats as standard.

-All X-Trails come with a DAB digital radio, a CD player and a rather small five-inch display as standard.
-You’ll have to pick a high-spec N-Vision or Tekna model if you want a seven-inch touchscreen infotainment system but it’s well worth it.
+Every Nissan X-Trail Visia comes with a DAB digital radio and a CD player.
+You’ll have to pick an Acenta Premium or upwards if you want a seven-inch touchscreen infotainment system but it’s well worth it.
+However, even better is the fact that it comes with Apple CarPlay and Android Auto.

-Unfortunately, you can’t get Apple CarPlay, Android Auto or MirrorLink smartphone mirroring on any X-Trail.
-So, if you want to use satellite-navigation on the car’s big screen, you’re stuck with choosing between the two priciest models – the N-Vision and Tekna.
-Pick one of these though, and you’ll find the sat-nav’s directions are easy to follow and inputting postcodes is a piece of cake.
+If you use the Nissan satellite-navigation, the directions are easy to follow and inputting postcodes is a piece of cake.
 You can even download a weather report for your chosen destination – or just look out of the window when you get there…

-Entry-level Visia models come with a fairly weedy four-speaker stereo system but all other versions get a beefier system with either six or eight speakers as standard.
+Entry-level Visia cars come with a fairly weedy four-speaker stereo system but every other Nissan X-Trail get a beefier system with either six or eight speakers as standard.
 Neither sounds quite as good as the standard Bose stereo in high-spec Tekna models, however.
 Unfortunately, you can’t get this system in cars fitted with seven seats.